hikeventures/hikeventures.github.io/_posts/2015-06-23-thule-Perspektiv-action-camera-case.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/19089319372" title="Thule Perspektiv Action Camera Case"><img src="https://c1.staticflickr.com/1/485/19089319372_88c2fd8e91_b.jpg" width="1024" height="680" alt="9s"></a>

 On the whole, even though it is not waterproof and weighs almost 230 grams, I really like the storage space, the two separate compartments (each one designed for a different purpose), the adaptability and versatility of its usage as well as the overall quality of the case.
-Once again, this Thule product shows that it was designed with the needs of the end customer in mind and it does what it promises to do – to keep your action camera(s) safe and in one place in-between the jobs.
+Once again, this Thule Perspektiv Action Camera Case shows that it was designed with the needs of the end customer in mind and it does what it promises to do – to keep your action camera(s) safe and in one place in-between the jobs.

-<a href="http://www.hikeventures.com/deals/#thule+perspektiv+action+camera+case"><button class="btn btn-danger">Compare prices</button></a>